-The college catalog, which is published each May, is the official document that describes the policies, academic programs and requirements for students attending Valencia College.
+The college catalog, which is published each May, is the official document that describes the policies, academic programs, and requirements for students attending Valencia College.
 (In this catalog “you” means “the student.”)
-You are held responsible for knowing and adhering to the policies and requirements of your catalog that affect you.
+You are expected to know and adhere to the policies and requirements of your catalog that affect you.

 If you are applying to a limited access program and the admissions requirements change within your five year catalog time period, you will qualify for a transition plan to the new requirements.
 Your governing catalog will be updated to the Valencia College catalog in effect at the time of your enrollment in the limited access program.
 You may officially declare any subsequent catalog as your governing catalog and follow its requirements for your initial degree or certificate program until that catalog expires; however, if you change your degree or certificate program, you are required to choose from the current catalog degree and certificate program offerings and follow those graduation requirements.

 Should the District Board of Trustees approve changes in program requirements to be effective within the academic year, the revised requirements will be available in the catalog, academic departments, and Career Program Advisors' offices.
 Students affected by the change in requirements should contact the appropriate Program Advisor, Program Director, or Academic Dean to discuss education plan options.

 It is expected that the only changes will be the correction of errors and the inclusion of new courses and programs approved for offering mid-year; however, in rare instances changes to policy may occur mid-year.